PgDip Bar Practice

 Why choose this course?

-• Enhancing employability: Throughout the programme, you’ll develop professional connections through our extensive employability programme and participate in a range of co-curricular courses.
+• Enhancing employability: Throughout the programme, you’ll have the opportunity to develop professional connections through our extensive employability programme and participate in a range of co-curricular activities.

 • Strong industry links: Hertfordshire Law School has close links with the Law Clinic and Careers Service providing you with the skills and support you need to make the most of your time on the programme and succeed in your chosen career.